 However stress, anxiety and depression symptoms are linked to a variety of body processes and are associated with hormone changes, hence there are a wide selection of different supplements that might help.

 Please note: We are not doctors, and health supplements are not medicines.
 If you're intensely or chronically experiencing any negative symptoms then you should seek advice from a medical professional as soon as possible.

 However, if you are already suffering from a known condition, are not good at absorbing nutrients due to having a low-acid stomach, are over 50, are following an atypical diet-plan such a keto or veganism, or if you simply struggle to maintain a balanced and nutritious diet; then there's a reasonable chance that your body might be missing certain nutrients it needs to operate normally.

-Nutrient short-falls and deficiencies can cause a variety of negative symptoms and chronic conditions such as loss of mobility, pain, fatigue, panic attacks, lack-of-sleep, anxiousness... the list goes on.
+Nutrient short-falls and deficiencies can worsen a variety of negative symptoms and chronic conditions such as loss of mobility, pain, fatigue, panic attacks, lack-of-sleep, anxiousness... the list goes on.

-Hence, there are a variety of supplements that might help lower an individuals stress levels, relieve anxiety and reduce symptoms of depression depending on your own unique situation.
+Hence, there are a variety of supplements that might help lower an individuals stress levels, depending on your own unique situation.

 In recent studies1, strong connections have been made between chronic inflammation and depression symptoms.
-By fighting any inflammation that may be present, it is thought antioxidants, such as curcumin, can help to relieve symptoms of depression.
+By fighting any inflammation that may be present, it is thought potent antioxidants such as curcumin can help to relieve symptoms of depression.

 Omega 3 fatty-acids are required for your brain to function properly & low-levels have been observed in depression patients.
 Recent clinical studies2 have shown that taking in additional DHA & EPA over time can improve depression symptoms in most participants.